jessicastow/jessicastow/README.md

 👀 I’m interested in: data science and biology.

-🌱 My coding skillset includes: Python, R, SQL and Tableau.
+🌱 My coding skillset includes: Python, R, SQL, PowerBI and Tableau.

 📖 I'm currently learning: Machine Learning, and also improving my Excel and Tableau skills.
 I'm also working on expanding my data science portfolio.